carbon-design-system/design-system-website/src/content/style/motion/motion.md

 </div>

 - Does it enhance the user experience?
-- What problem is motion solving?
+- What problem is your motion solving?

 </br>